Wanna know why bands fight? The basic answer is that they’re people.

 You’d soon find out that although all of you are passionate about music, not all of you are equally passionate about making it big.
 Your guitarist might just want to play gigs in local bars for the rest of his life because he has a corporate job.
 Your drummer might be serious when he said he wanted to be the next Ringo Starr.
 And the more ambitious ones would despise the laziness of the content ones; the “lazy” ones would hate how demanding the ambitious ones are.
 You might need to read our tips for confronting a difficult band member.

 Oh yeeeees.
 Of course!
-Money is the root of all headaches.
+Money is the root of all headaches and band fights.
 That’s the thing about money.
 They say it’s just money but how people handle it means a whole lot.
 People can judge you so much for mishandling even just a very meager amount.
 Friendships turn sour when a lender starts to get aggressive in collecting the money due.
 So you see.
 It’s really a fragile thing.
 One bad move and you’re out.

 Most artist love being in the limelight but there are just some who CRAVE for attention more than the regular guy.
 Everything is about him and how important he is.
 How he keeps the band together, how he is the reason you got your past two gigs, etc. You know that.
-This should probably be the number one on this list.
+This should probably be the number one on this list of reason why bands fight.

 If you have a band with two siblings or best buddies for life, expect them to make most of the decisions including what you’ll have for dinner.
 Of course, you may be lucky enough to have two mature people who are for democracy, but my guess is that they’ll stick together and stand by each other effortlessly.
 If you hate this kind of thing, then just don’t join one.
 But if you think they’re really talented, deal with it and try to be assertive with your choices in a pleasant way.